spiraleyeld/DynamicRowspanTable/README.md

 # Introduce
-It's a jquery tool for table easy to combine the hierarchy table, liked a pivot table.
+It's a jquery tool for html table easy to combine the hierarchy, likes a pivot table.

 # Guide